 What is my policy towards revision?

-These questions are a little different than the FAQs on this website.
-They have dealt more with my personal approach to and experience with breast augmentation surgery than just basic general facts about the procedure.
+These questions deal more with my personal approach to and experience with breast augmentation surgery than just basic general facts about the procedure.
 If there are any particular questions that I have not addressed here, please feel free to let me know; I will probably want to add them to this list.